themanyone/FindAImage/README.md

 `python aichat.py`

 This starts a chat server (yes, yet another server--a web server this time) so, if port 7860 is open on your firewall, anyone on your wifi can interact with the above model hosted by `llama-server`, upload or capture pictures from a webcam (for models that support them), read and translate text in images, or ask questions about them.
+The omni model may be prompted with text, audio, and images simultaneously.

 **Canvas mode.** You can edit questions, code, and responses right in the interface by clicking twice on the text.
 A button will appear to submit a new query with your edits, comments, or annotations.